luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/develop/howto-reactivate-disabled-acs-namespaces.md

 ## <a name="next-steps"></a>Passos Seguintes

-- Reveja as informações sobre a extinção de ACS no [como: migrar a partir do serviço de controle de acesso do Azure](active-directory-acs-migration.md).
+- Reveja as informações sobre a extinção de ACS no [como: Migrar a partir do serviço de controle de acesso do Azure](active-directory-acs-migration.md).